 This journey is hard.
 And oftentimes we feel like complete failures when we lose our tempers, meltdown, or allow our exhaustion to take over and react harshly to our children.
 But you and I are not failures.
 Not even close!

 It was the 10th time I had been called home from work in 3 months.
-My supervisor, co-workers, and even volunteers were starting to ask questions, and respond with much less grace than the first few times it happened.
-It was 2011 and my oldest son’s behavior had peaked to dangerous levels.
+My supervisor, co-workers, and even volunteers were starting to respond with much less grace than the first few times it happened.
+My child’s behavior had peaked to dangerous levels.
 We were less than a year removed from receiving the diagnosis that confirmed everything we already knew- FASD.

-At the time, I worked for a large church on the Westside of Indianapolis, 30 minutes away from the town we were living in at the time.
-It was a nice peaceful drive to work on summer mornings, when the sun was just climbing above the tree line, but hellishly long when your wife called you frantically to come home because your son was victimizing your other children and she needed backup.
+At the time, I worked for a large church, 30 minutes away from the town we were living in at the time.
+It was a nice peaceful drive to work on summer mornings, when the sun was just climbing above the tree line, but hellishly long when your wife called you frantically to come home because your child’s unsafe behavior was putting other children at risk and she needed backup.

 This latest call was the straw that broke the proverbial camel’s back.
-Kristin was sobbing, barely able to get a word out.
+My wife was sobbing, barely able to get a word out.
 “I….can….see…his….skull,” she choked out.
 “What?”
 I questioned.
-“Jake’s skull.
+“Our son’s skull.
 I can see it.”

 I drove faster than I ever had before.
 When I finally arrived home, anger, frustration, and fear took over and I spoke freely from them all.
-My oldest son was in my room arguing with my wife (he had yet to cycle back around to remorse), while she held my bleeding son close with a washcloth pressed firmly on his forehead.
+My older child was in my room arguing with my wife (remorse hadn’t come into play yet), while she held my bleeding son close with a washcloth pressed firmly on his forehead.
 I busted in the room and lost it.
 I screamed words at my son that still haunt me to this day.